When a character demonstrates a rather odd way of walking, often involving deliberate contortions.

 - Monty Python's Flying Circus: The Trope Namer is the Ministry of Silly Walks sketch.

-- Because of the sketch's extreme popularity among fans, it's been requested of John Cleese so many times by fans that he's reportedly entirely sick of it and has started to politely refuse.
+- Because of the sketch's extreme popularity among fans, it's been requested of John Cleese so many times that he's reportedly entirely sick of it and has started to politely refuse.
+In an episode of the miniseries The Human Face talking about fame, he has an Indulgent Fantasy Segue of shooting a fan who requests it.

 - Kryten of Red Dwarf is particularly strange, but not lampshaded till Series 7.